hjmangalam/parsyncfp/README.md

 complete recursive descent of the source dir is complete.
 This feature can save many hours of prep time on very large dir trees.

-parsyncfp requires 'perfquery' and 'ibstat', Infiniband utilities both written by Hal Rosenstock < hal.rosenstock [at] gmail.com > if your use involves transit over IB networks.
+if your use involves transit over IB networks.parsyncfp requires 'perfquery' and 'ibstat', Infiniband utilities both written by Hal Rosenstock < hal.rosenstock [at] gmail.com >

-pfp is primarily tested on Linux, but is being ported to MacOSX as well.
+pfp is primarily tested on Linux, but is being ported to MacOSX as well, tho admittedly slowly.

 pfp needs to be installed only on the SOURCE end of the transfer and only works in local SOURCE -> remote TARGET mode (it won't allow remote local SOURCE <- remote TARGET, emitting an error and exiting if attempted).
 It requires that ssh shared keys be set up prior to operation [see here](https://goo.gl/ghCazV).
+If it detects that ssh keys are NOT set up correctly, it will ask for permission to try to remedy that situation.
+Check your local and remote ssh keys to make sure that it has done so correctly.
+Typically, they're in your ~/.ssh dir.

 It uses whatever rsync is available on the TARGET.
 It uses a number of Linux-specific utilities so if you're transferring between Linux and a FreeBSD host, install parsyncfp on the Linux side.

-The only native rsync options that pfp uses is '-a' (archive) & '-s' (respect bizarro characters in filenames).
+The only native rsync options that pfp uses is '-a' (archive) & '-s' (respect odd characters in filenames).
 If you need to define the rsync options differently, then it's up to you to define ALL of them via '--rsyncopts' (the default '-a -s' flags will NOT be provided automatically.

 pfp checks to see if the current system load is too heavy and tries to throttle the rsyncs during the run by monitoring and suspending / continuing them as needed.
+There is a 'suspend.log' file in the ~/.parsyncfp dir that tracks these transitions.

 It appropriates rsync's bandwidth throttle mechanism, using '--maxbw' as a passthru to rsync's 'bwlimit' option, but divides it by NP so